-The Buddhist Brotherhood ignores caste, family, race, inheritance, titles, "fatherland" and color,-being cosmopolitan.
+The Buddhist Brotherhood ignores caste, family, race, inheritance, titles, "fatherland" and color, -being cosmopolitan.

 Some Brotherhoods think that lepers are not fit to walk the earth, and so, send them, via the gallows, to walk with the angels and Jesus !
 The Buddhists have never sent a leper to walk with the Arhats and the GLORIOUSLY PERFECTED ONE.

-A very large number of married women (in the West) are prostitutes having married for a "home," a "living,"-and they are admitted to the majority of the exclusive Brotherhoods.
-A very large number of prostitutes are married women-having trusted and been betrayed; having hungered and frozen, and been baited.
+A very large number of married women (in the West) are prostituteshaving married for a "home," a "living,"-and they are admitted to the A very large number of prostitutes are married women-having trusted and been betraved ; having hungered and frozen, and been baited.
 Worn-out or not, they are welcome by the LOLD BUDDHA Himself into His Brotherhood.

-Sometimes a man is galled or menaced to utmost madness by some fiend : he sees no deliverance, and slays him ; or, while in some other irresponsible state of mind, he slays a brother.
+Sometimes a man is galled or menache sees no deliverance, and slays him ; or, while in some other irresponsible state of mind, he slays a brother.
 Does it follow that thenceforth he is an implacable enemy of society, fit only for the gallows?

-The world moves, and will continue to move : our present pseudo-republic will become a true republic : the mad "paupers" and the madder millionaires of to day will pass away : the old hells will be extinguished, and-new ones will be kindled !
+The world moves, and will continue to move : our present pseudo-republic will become a true republic : the mad paupers" and the madder millionaires of to-day will pass away : the old hells will be extinguished, and-new ones will be kindled !
 The buddhist of the future will have a chance to verify the MASTER'S words.

-World's-Fairs, telegraphs, baloons, telephones, steamers, colleges, newspapers, palaces, alms-houses, prisons, and the other thousand-and-one "comforts of life" existing, or being about to exist, contribute naught to virtue (happiness).
+World's-Fairs, telegraphs, baloons, telephones, steamers, colleges, newsto exist, contribute naught to virtue (happiness).
 More than two-thousand years ago, the VICTORIOUSLY PER-FED ONE prophesied so in a most sweet voice.
 And glancing through the history of the world, since written, I see nothing of a contradictory nature; only of a confirmatory.

-The only radical scheme for the amelioration of the existing evils, has been proposed by the BUDDHA; namely, continence / While men and women follow the much-breeding beasts, there is no hope for them : only an ever-seething cauldron heated by the hell-fire of competitive hate.
+The only radical scheme for the amelioration of the existing evils, has been proposed by the BUDDHA; namely, continence !
+While men and women follow the much-breeding beasts, there is no hope for them : only an ever-seething cauldron heated by the hell-fire of competitive hate.

-In the awakening of the Mind to its possibilities: to the verity of the ever-working karmic law: and to the existence of a Divine Humanity, a NIRVANA, lies the only redemption of mankind; everything else is palliative, or futile, or noxious, or damnable.
+In the awakening of the Mind to its possibilities : to the verity of the ever-working karmic law : and to the existence of a Divine Humanity, a NIRVANA, lies the only redemption of mankind ; everything else is palliative, or futile, or noxious, or damnable.